mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

 engineering diffraction Mantid algorithms (which are named with the prefix *Engg*).
 This includes :ref:`EnggCalibrate
 <algm-EnggCalibrate>`, :ref:`EnggCalibrateFull
-<algm-EnggCalibrateFull>`, :ref:`EnggFocus <algm-EnggFocus>` and
+<algm-EnggCalibrateFull>`, :ref:`EnggVanadiumCorrections
+<algm-EnggVanadiumCorrections>`, :ref:`EnggFocus <algm-EnggFocus>`,
-several other algorithms, explained in detail in the Mantid algorithm description.
+and several other algorithms, explained in detail in the Mantid algorithms documentation.

 .. categories:: Interfaces Diffraction